 Convincing Customers to Switch – an Obsession and Epidemic

-The landscape of 2016 is vastly different from 2014.
+The landscape of 2017, where the most recent statistics can be found, is vastly different from 2014.
 Faced with relentless switching campaigns, irresistible offers and user-friendly switching practices, Irish customers are getting increasingly comfortable with jumping ship.
 Businesses – both Irish and international – seem obsessed with switchernomics, and it is leading to a more transient customer base.
 Consumers have finally been conditioned to shop around.

 To highlight a few examples, Ulster Bank are so invested in switchernomics that they recently launched “Switching Saturdays,” where they open 24 of their branches on Saturday mornings to facilitate (and of course poach) potential customers.
 This follows the bank’s decision to close down their “YourPoints” loyalty programme.

-Elsewhere, the “One Big Switch” campaign, headed by entrepreneur Oliver Tattan, – helping consumers to shop around and switch utility providers – has amassed nearly 100,000 members.
+Elsewhere, the “One Big Switch” campaign, headed by entrepreneur Oliver Tattan, – helping consumers to shop around and switch utility providers – has amassed 150,000 members and counting.
 Now One Big Switch is looking at mortgage providers.
-And what about Sky who are even throwing in free high-end TVs to their new customers?
+And what about Sky who were even throwing in free high-end TVs to their new customers?
 This is happening while numerous digital providers (including Sky) are putting new customers who call through to their loyalty team!

 Ireland, once a reticent country when it came to changing consumer habits, now leads the EU in changing electricity and gas providers.
 In fact, a report by the Commission for Energy Regulation shows almost 80,000 customers have switched electricity supplier and 25,000 customers have switched gas supplier since last year.
 Unsurprisingly, this has been a contributing factor to the drop in prices overall – great news for the customer, but is it for businesses?